mjlacey/lithiuminventory/content/_index.md

 {{% notice info %}}
 This venture is in a very early stage and the majority of the content will come later.
 In the meantime, you can read the [principles](/more/principles) on which this site is founded and intended to become, as well as the [Content Roadmap](/more/content-roadmap).

-If you are interested in contributing, please reach out to ML.
+If you are interested in contributing, please reach out to [Matt](/more/about/#matthew-j-lacey----editor).
 {{% /notice %}}